Skip to contents

 show_caption

-Logical indicating if a caption should be show describing the data plotted
+Logical indicating if a caption should be shown describing the data plotted

 theme